Dynamic data generation and dynamic portfolio selection: an application of a score-based diffusion model: Applications

 \section{Applications}

-In this section, we illustrate the application of diffusion-based adaptive sampling method proposed in Section \ref{sec:sampling} to MV portfolio selection problems.
-Specifically, we draw sufficiently many samples from the sampler, and use it as a proxy of the real data model.
-Results in Section \ref{sec:sampling} show that these two distributions will be close in $\cA\cW_2$, with sufficiently long diffusion time and sufficiently small score matching error.
-Meanwhile, from Corollary \ref{coro:MVstability} we know, value functions with these two different models will also be close.
-It thus motivates us to use (deep) reinforcement learning approach, with $\mQ$ regarded as an approximated environment, which we call {\it generative environment}.
-Because we can generate large amount of samples with similar statistic properties ($\mP\approx \mQ$) to the limited amount of data, our approach potentially address the inadequacy and time-sensitivity of financial data.
+In this section, we illustrate the application of the diffusion-based adaptive sampling method proposed in Section \ref{sec:sampling} to MV portfolio selection problems.
+Specifically, we draw many paths from the sampler and use them to approximate price scenarios under the data-generating model. {The results in Section \ref{sec:mainresults} show that $\mP$ and $\mQ$ are close in $\cA\cW_2$ for a sufficiently long diffusion time and a sufficiently small score-matching error.} Meanwhile, Corollary \ref{coro:MVstability} shows that the value functions under these two models are also close.
+This motivates a deep reinforcement-learning approach that treats $\mQ$ as an approximate environment, which we call a {\it generative environment}.
+Because we can generate a large number of samples with statistical properties similar to those of the limited data ($\mP\approx \mQ$), our approach can potentially address the scarcity and time-sensitivity of financial data.